 SERVICE STATUS: Due to high demand we are currently not accepting referrals for this service.

 About the Service

 Counselling offers a regular space to talk about the issues that you have in your life.
 You will meet your counsellor in a private and confidential setting on a weekly basis.
 Your counsellor will have the skills and training needed to help you explore your feelings and guide you through the issues effecting your life.

 You are able to access up to 16 sessions.
 These are held weekly at our premises at Highcliffe House.

 Counselling can help people with a number of issues.
 The sessions can be helpful for people who may or may not have a mental health diagnosis, so you do not have to have a specific condition to access the support.
 Some examples of issues things that people bring to counselling include depression, anxiety, relationships, abuse, bereavement and loss.

 Your counsellor will not judge you or tell you what to do, but will listen and help support you to make sense about events in your life.

 Anyone over the age of 18 who is experiencing difficulties with their mental health or emotional wellbeing.

 York Mind is a non-profit making charity funded through grants, service contracts and by contributions received from clients.

 Our general counselling service receives no direct funding.
-To ensure the continuation of the service for everyone we use a sliding scale of payment (with a minimum of £12 per session for daytime sessions) in order to help individuals identify an affordable donation.
+To ensure the continuation of the service for everyone, we use a sliding scale of payment (with a minimum of £12 per session for daytime sessions) in order to help you identify an affordable payment for your sessions.